LostMa-ERC/heurist-api/docs/ContributingFile.md

 pip install poetry
 ```

-Using poetry, install the package.
+Using poetry, install the package for development.

 ```shell
 poetry install